Slack: Is Their Honesty A Bad Policy

 About all that can be said, is that there were attractive unit economics in Q4, and no reason to believe that those unit economics will not reassert themselves when normal operations resume.

 Finally, it is important to note that while Slack talked about a surge in interest, it should be noted that the company has always had a "freemium" model and much of the interest surges is coming from what the company describes as "self-service" customers.
-This will not be adequate to create the kind of revenue growth that the company might otherwise expect-it is not reasonable to imagine this company will sign lots of large enterprise deals in its current quarter
+This will not be adequate to create the kind of revenue growth that the company might otherwise expect-it is not reasonable to imagine this company will sign lots of large enterprise deals in its current quarter.

 What is Slack doing to improve its competitive position

 There are some users of Slack, including some who have commented in articles on SA that they have chosen to opt for a different supplier of communications services because of unhappiness with the performance of the various features one can deploy when using the Slack service.
 I tend to downplay my own product experiences in evaluating companies.
 I am not an enterprise and can be quite the klutz in learning to use new software.
-The fact is that this company wants to sell to enterprises and it within the enterprise that competitive decisions will be rendered.
+The fact is that this company wants to sell to enterprises and it's within the enterprise that competitive decisions will be rendered.

 I tend to think customer acquisition statistics and churn ratios better illuminate user interest in or displeasure with an app.
 I happen to like the Smartsheet (SMAR) solution - it works for me.
 But I would not recommend those shares absent some very strong customer acquisition statistics.